 Boysville 659.1901 – Provides emergency shelter for children 0-17 who, due to abuse, neglect, or family disruption, cannot live with their families.

-Brighton Center 826.4492 – Provides families of young children with developmental disabilities and/or delays early intervention services including counseling, therapy, and developmental activities to help them grow and develop to their highest potential.
+Brighton Center 826.4492 – Provides early intervention services for families of young children with developmental disabilities and/ or delays.
+Services include counseling, therapy, and developmental activities to help children grow and develop to their highest potential.

 Catholic Charities, Archdiocese of San Antonio 222.1294 – Provides a range of social services including assistance with food and clothing, parenting education, maternity shelter, senior/youth services, tax preparation assistance, and guardianship/money management services.